 “description” giving description of the registered type;

+“typeUuid” giving the universally unique identifier of the registered type.

-“uuid” giving the universally unique identifier of the base class.
+"baseClassUuid" giving the universally unique identifier of the base class, or Uuid_Void when the Class has no base Class.

 Behaviour:

-If another type with the same uuid already is registered, it throws a TypeAlreadyRegistered exception as per TypeAlreadyRegistered.h in [SMP_FILES].
+If another type with the same UUID is already registered, it throws a TypeAlreadyRegistered exception as per TypeAlreadyRegistered.h in [SMP_FILES].

+Existence of the type identified by baseClassUuid in the Type Registry is not checked because the implementation performs “lazy” resolution of types, i.e. the type resolution is deferred until a model element is published against the type (or when the type is actually used).

 IType

 ECSS-E-ST-40-07_1440285